-First a little history -- look at our Stop Underlining Your Descenders! article -- of course, as per that article you can manually remove underlines from all characters such as g, j, p, q, and y that sport descenders.
+First a little history.
+This started with our Stop Underlining Your Descenders! article.
+Of course, as per that article you can manually remove underlines from all characters such as g, j, p, q, and y that sport descenders.
 However, the task of individually selecting characters to remove underlines is fine if you need to do so for an important slide title or just your opening slide.

 What if you want to do the same task for an entire presentation, as shown in just one slide below?